 We were hired to determine how this occurred.
 Our review quickly centered on one specific workstation that was used by the organization to interface with the bank.
 We quickly discovered that the user of the workstation had received an e-mail purporting to be from the bank a day prior.
 The e-mail discussed a security update that was being implemented by the bank and requested that the end-user visit the embedded link to install the update.
 Upon doing so, unbeknownst to our client, malware was added to the workstation that secretly redirected traffic intended for the bank to go to a fake site that was setup to look and feel just like the real bank’s web-site.

 The next day when the user successfully logged in but received the system maintenance warnings, believing that they were on the actual site, they kept entering and re-entering not only the user credentials, but the current RSA token.
 The bad guys, being on the receiving end of that transmission, in complete control of the fake web-site, used that information to login to the legitimate bank site and proceed to create and authorize the ACH transactions that would eventually be pulled from our client’s bank account.

-Luckily this story had a partially happy ending, as some of the money was recovered.
+Luckily this hacking case study had a partially happy ending, as some of the money was recovered.
 What consumers and businesses need to understand, however, is that in a situation like this the responsibility of securing the company’s workstations is paramount, as with most bank agreements, the liability for someone else using the assigned credentials rests with the customer if the bank can show that the breach occurred on the customer’s side.

 Lessons to be taken from this matter include: